The Application Process

 available off-campus Federal Work Study-Community Service part-time jobs

 a variety of on-campus internship and fellowship programs

 on-campus graduate assistantships

 Applying for Campus Jobs

 You may apply for campus jobs by creating an account in Cardinal Career Link.
 You will need your valid BSU username and password to access CCL and agree to the Cardinal Career Link conditions for use.
 Make sure you understand the agreement before continuing the process.
 The agreement includes conditions, under which, campus jobs are administrated.

 To be academically eligible, you must be enrolled for a minimum of 6 hours if you are an undergraduate or 5 hours if you are a graduate student.

 If you are a graduate assistant, doctoral assistant, resident assistant, student athlete, or international student, contact the Career Center to find out what additional forms you may need.

-All student job vacancies are posted on Cardinal Career Link on the World Wide Web and are accessible on any computer with Web access.
+All student job vacancies are posted on Cardinal Career Link on the World Wide Web and are accessible to students with a CCL account on any computer with Web access.

 Review the job listings carefully, including the job description, required qualifications, and the days and times of the job.